Imaging a chain of strongly correlated Rydberg excitations enabled by F\"{o}rster-resonance-enhanced interaction: Experimental parameters

-About 0.2 $\mu$s after the laser excitation, the detection pulses are turned on for 3 $\mu$s.
-The detection level scheme relies on multi-photon Rydberg EIT as shown on the right of Fig.~\ref{fig1}(d) with an effective two-photon coupling field driving the $|e\rangle \rightarrow |r\rangle = |27F_{7/2}, m_F = 7/2\rangle $ transition.
-For homodyne detection, the intensity ratio is experimentally optimized to be $r_{R-P_0} = 18$.
-Note that the recorded EIT images of the elongated atomic cloud have a 1-mm-wide field of view along the $x$ direction, much larger than $a_x$.
+Tables~\ref{ExBeamsSpatial} and~\ref{ExBeamsRabi} list the parameters of two excitation beams as well as the resulting excitation Rabi frequencies.

-Given in Table~\ref{detectionparameters} is a list of all the relevant parameters in regard to the probe beam and the fields D and M that form the effective coupling field of Rabi frequency $\Omega_{C,\text{eff}} = 2 \pi \times$5.9 MHz, in reference to the experimental configuration shown in Fig.~\ref{fig6}.
+Given in Table~\ref{detectionparameters} is a list of all the relevant parameters related to the detection fields, including the probe beam and the fields D and M that form the effective coupling field of Rabi frequency $\Omega_{C,\text{eff}} = 2 \pi \times$5.9 MHz, in reference to the experimental configuration shown in Fig. 1(e) of the main text.